JetChars/JetChars.github.io/source/docs/linux_net/index.rst

     # Find out occupied IPs within 192.168.1.0/24
     for i in `seq 1 255`; do ping -c1 -w1 192.168.1.$i;done | grep ttl
+    # all pinged or other connected addrs will preserve mac addrs
+    arp -a

 Check NIC
 ---------